ericvitale/ST-Toggle-Me/README.md

 2. Click on the "My SmartApps" section in the navigation bar.
 3. Click on "Settings".
 4. Click "Add New Repository".
-5. Enter "ericvitale" as the namespace.
+5. Enter "ericvitale" as the Default Namespace.
+6. Enter "ericvitale" as the Name.
-6. Enter "ST-Toggle-Me" as the repository.
+7. Enter "ST-Toggle-Me" as the repository.
-7. Hit "Save".
+8. Hit "Save".
-8. Select "Update from Repo" and select "ST-Toggle-Me".
+9. Select "Update from Repo" and select "ST-Toggle-Me".
-9. Select "toggle-me.groovy".
+10. Select "toggle-me.groovy".
-10. Check "Publish" and hit "Execute".
+11. Check "Publish" and hit "Execute".

 ## Manual Installation (if that is your thing)
 1. Open SmartThings IDE in your web browser and log into your account.